oracle/opengrok/docker/readme.md

 The indexer/mirroring is set so that it does not log into files.

-## How to run:
+## How to run

+### From DockerHub

+    docker run -d -v <path/to/your/src>:/opengrok/src -p 8080:8080 opengrok/docker:latest

+### Build image locally

+    docker build -t opengrok-dev .

+Then run the container,

+    docker run -d -v <path/to/your/src>:/opengrok/src -p 8080:8080 opengrok-dev

 The container exports ports 8080 for OpenGrok.

-    docker run -d -v <path/to/your/src>:/opengrok/src -p 8080:8080 opengrok/docker:latest

 The volume mounted to `/opengrok/src` should contain the projects you want to make searchable (in sub directories).
 You can use common revision control checkouts (git, svn, etc...) and OpenGrok will make history and blame information available.